 Some of the responsibilities of an aircraft dispatcher include:

-- Managing weather delays and routing or re-routing aircraft as necessary to maintain a safe, efficient flight
+- Managing weather delays and routing or re-routing aircraft as necessary

 - Monitoring flight progress and alerting the captain of changes in weather, airport delays, runway closures, etc.

-- Cancelling or delaying flights when necessary
+- Canceling or delaying flights when necessary

 Dispatcher candidates must accrue 200 hours of training on specific topics.
 Then, students must pass a written knowledge test, a practical flight planning test, and an oral exam.